-Records Retention Policy was approved by the ASOR Executive Committee on September 12, 2009.
+Approved by the ASOR Executive Committee on September 12, 2009.
+Amended by the ASOR Board of Trustees on May 5, 2024.

-ASOR Guidelines Regarding Employment Hours and Time Off (Updated January 20, 2022)
+ASOR Guidelines Regarding Employment Hours and Time Off (Updated April 15, 2024)

 The information provided herein supersedes prior additions.
 Our published policies serve as a reference to you; however, the American Society of Overseas Research (referred to hereon as ASOR) reserves the right to modify, suspend, or delete policies, procedures and programs in whole or in part, at any time, with or without notice.
 These policies do not confer any rights, privileges or create an entitlement to continued employment at ASOR, establish conditions of employment or create a contract between staff members and ASOR.
 Unless otherwise stated in a staff members' employment agreement (contract), all ASOR staff members are employed at will and may be terminated with or without cause, and with or without prior notice, at any time at the option of ASOR.